Morsa Images/Getty Images

 Then there are possible deductions and credits.
 If you pay medical expenses for a dependent parent, you may be able to deduct some of those costs.
 Hire a caregiver to help you out, and a credit could cut your tax bill a bit more.

 The highest dependency hurdle is the amount of income your older parent earns.
 A dependent parent cannot make more than the exemption amount.
-The income barrier represents taxable income, notes John W. Roth, a senior federal tax analyst with CCH Inc., a national tax and business law publisher.
+The income barrier represents taxable income, notes John W. Roth, a senior federal tax analyst with Wolters Kluwer CCH, a national tax and business law publisher.

 “Social Security normally is excludable, but if they have other income, which in many cases means interest and dividends, some is taxable,” Roth says.
 “So you want to start with that first in determining if the parent meets the income test.